majki09/domoticz_lg_thinq_plugin/README.md

 Development
 -----------
+The API has been reverse-engineered from LG's mobile app.
 This project is based on `wideq` project that has been developed by [Adrian Sampson][adrian] and modified for v2 by [no2chem] in his [fork].
 I have made domoticz plugin then which uses most of their work for LG's server connection.

 To-do